Cloud-SPAN/nerc-metagenomics05-binning/_episodes/01-binning.md

 ## Metagenomic binning
 To analyze each of the species inside our sample individually, the original genomes in the sample can be separated with a process called binning.
 We call these genomes reconstructed from metagenomic assembly MAGs (Metagenome-Assembled Genomes).
 In this process, the assembled contigs from the metagenome will be assigned to different bins (FASTA files that contain certain contigs).
 Ideally, each bin corresponds to only one original genome (a MAG).

 <a href="{{ page.root }}/fig/03-05-01.png">
   <img src="{{ page.root }}/fig/03-05-01.png" width="435" height="631" alt="Diagram depicting the DNA sequences  in the original sample as circular chromosomes, then the DNA fragmented into reads, then assembled into contigs, and then binned"/>
 </a>

-Although an obvious way to separate contigs that correspond to a different species is by their taxonomic assignation, there are more reliable methods that do the binning using characteristics of the contigs, such as their GC content, the use of tetranucleotides (composition), or their coverage (abundance).
+Although an obvious way to separate contigs that correspond to a different species is by their taxonomic assignation, this can be time consuming and require a lot of computational power.
+There are easier methods that do the binning to a high quality using characteristics of the contigs, such as their GC content, the use of tetranucleotides (composition), or their coverage (abundance).

 [Metabat2](https://bitbucket.org/berkeleylab/metabat/src/master/) is a binning algorithm